cool-mist/ChipsLab/README.md

 The NGINX configurations are present inside the `pihole` folder.
 Update it and restart the `nginx` service using `restartService.sh nginx`.

+## Password Manager ##

+- Done via vaultwarden.
+Compatible with bitwarden clients (browser extensions etc).
+- Volume added manually as part of `scripts/setup.sh` to avoid checking that in to version control.

 ## Media Server ##

 The following set of services forms the media server stack of the home lab.
 Only the movies and tv services are configured. _Disclaimer: I don't endorse/encourage piracy._